bixb922/crank-organ/doc-software/README.md

 Now connect with WiFi and use a browser to use the software.
 See below, there are several options to connect with WiFi.
 The first connection must be done to the Access Point provided by the microcontroller.
 Search the WiFi access points (WiFi networks) available on your PC or cell phone and connect to the ```esp32s3``` access point.
 Enter ```http://esp32s3.local``` in your browser and wait for the main menu page to show.

-Then configure the WiFi capabilities using the General Configuration button on the index page.
+Then configure the WiFi parameters using the General Configuration button on the index page.

 # WiFi capabilities

 You connect to the controller with a browser (Chrome or Firefox) via WiFi.

 The microcontroller can connect to a WiFi Access Point, for example your home WiFi Router.
 It can simultaneously be be an Access Point so that a cell phone or PC can connect to it as if it were a home router.